 Schedule a Consultation

 Hernias can be painful and, if left untreated, can have other adverse consequences.
-If you are in pain and ready to get back to your normal routine, call Dr. William H. Johnson, Michael Williams, or Dr. Christopher J. Hart to make an appointment for evaluation and schedule your outpatient procedure.
+If you are in pain and ready to get back to your normal routine, call Dr. William H. Johnson, Michael Williams, Dr. Christopher J. Hart or Dr. Brendon Curtis to make an appointment for evaluation and schedule your outpatient procedure.

 When faced with needing surgery it’s important to consider all of your options.
 There are numerous benefits to having surgery in an outpatient ambulatory surgical center like Atlanta General and Bariatric Surgery Center (AGBSC).
 The outpatient or ambulatory surgery centers allow a patient to undergo surgery without being admitted to the hospital.
 You and your surgeon will decide if outpatient surgery is right for you, but these centers offer alternatives for those needing less invasive or more routine procedures.

 Our surgery center has a fully trained surgical staff to assist you before, during and after your surgery at the center.
 Once your surgery is complete, you will spend time recovering at the center before returning home, where you can complete your recovery in a more comfortable environment.